DTJohnson5/Sprint-Challenge-Advanced-React/ANSWERS.md

 Render: Returns rendered components to the screen.

-ComponentDidMound: Performs all asynchronous actions... such as the componentDidMount function.
+ComponentDidMount: Performs all asynchronous actions... such as the componentDidMount function.

 - [ ] What is the purpose of a custom hook?